QUICK NAVIGATION

 6. Quartz

-If you would list down kitchen countertop materials from the strongest to the weakest, a kitchen with quartz countertop would definitely top the list.
+If you would list down kitchen countertop materials from the strongest to the weakest, a kitchen with a quartz countertop would definitely top the list.
 It is harder and more durable compared to granite.
 It is also not porous which means, it is easier to clean and is resistant to any form of bacteria buildup.

 Quartz is an excellent choice for kitchen counters, as well as bathrooms.
 Because of its durability and wide range of colors and styles, it’s a very practical material.